At the foundation of every successful sales team is a shared understanding of your company’s ideal customer.

 The Basics of an Ideal Customer Profile

 During an ideal customer profile session, you notice patterns in the conversation.
-You will think about customers in your current roster that meet the criteria and which ones are non-ideal (and often consuming most of your sales team resources).
+You will think about customers in your current roster that meet the criteria and which ones are non-ideal (and often consuming most of your team’s resources).

 Beginning with the basics, the following information should be included in your ideal customer profile.
 By collecting this information, you will be able to visualize who you’ll want to do business with: